 - A final x-ray will be taken to confirm the completion of the process and a subsequent crown appointment will be scheduled.
 A crown is a cap placed over the tooth that can ensure the tooth is not reinfected– and that the tooth looks and works like normal.

 - Occasionally, it’s determined at the first appointment that the tooth is too infected to seal off and medication is placed inside the tooth to allow it to heal.

-- The rubber dam is placed again and the tooth is re-accessed to remove the medication.
+- The rubber dam is placed again and the pulp chamber of the tooth is re-accessed to remove the medication.
 If proper healing has occurred, then gutta-percha is placed.

 - A temporary filling is placed and a final X-ray is taken to confirm proper completion and a subsequent crown appointment is scheduled.

 Caring For Your Teeth After A Root Canal

 Taking good care of your teeth will guarantee they stay healthy and functional for a lifetime.
 As a root canal treatment patient, you should follow these care tips after your appointment in our New York City office to ensure your dental work lasts a lifetime:

 - Eat a healthy soft diet until the crown and the permanent restoration is placed

 - See your dentist regularly (every 4-6 months) for a hygiene appointment